AndriiDorohov/ai-balance-app/README.md

+## License

+Copyright © 2025 Andrii Dorokhov
+This project is licensed under the MIT License.

 # AI Balance — Your Mood & Productivity Assistant

 **AI Balance** is a full-stack productivity and mood-tracking app powered by OpenAI GPT.